 - Prepare for certification by the American Board of Emergency Medicine, and the certifying primary boards of emergency medicine, pediatrics, and preventative medicine

-Applicants interested in the medical toxicology training program at North Shore-LIJ Health System should apply through the electronic residency application service (ERAS), which allow applications starting July 1.
+Applicants interested in the medical toxicology training program at North Shore-LIJ Health System should download our paper application.
+We begin accepting applications in July.